SHENYue0324/SHENYue0324.github.io/index.md

 <img src="https://shenyue0324.github.io/images/wechat.yueshen.jpg" class="floatpic" width="40%" height="30px" />

 <br>
 I'd be delighted to connect if you're interested in collaborating or discussing any aspect of my work.
-Please feel free to reach out to me via email at - ***yueshen@link.cuhk.edu.cn***.
-And please feel free to contact me by WeChat.
+Please feel free to contact me via email at ***yueshen@link.cuhk.edu.cn***, or by WeChat.

 <br>